starkvilleacupuncture@gmail.com

 How does Acupuncture Work?

-Acupuncture does all this by optimizing blood flow to injured/painful/dysfunctional areas so that they can begin to heal.
+Acupuncture primarily works by relieving pain, reducing inflammation, and restoring homeostasis (returning your body to its metabolic equilibrium).
+It does this by optimizing blood flow to targeted areas so that they can begin to heal.
 Acupuncture points are points of heightened neurovascular sensitivity that cause a cascade of events (neurologic, vascular, immunologic, and endocrinologic) to occur, both locally and distally, when needled.
-The needles used in an acupuncture treatment are sterile, disposable, and flexible.
-They are approximately the width of a human hair, and most people don’t even feel them being inserted.

 What Conditions Does Acupuncture Treat?